amrllkmn/personal-site/content/posts/authentication/index.md

 series_order: 2
 ---

-> TL;DR: I want only authenticated users to be able to use our resources, so I'm building an authentication system
+> TL;DR: I want only authenticated users to be able to use our resources, so I'm building an authentication feature

 ## Context